 On the other hand, whether or not to accept a suggestion is an important decision in its own right.
 Claims that don’t fit well in the discussion, have confusing wording, cover more than one argument, duplicate existing claims or are badly located can all quickly derail a discussion.
 Common outcomes of accepting too many suggestions with these issues include large amounts of duplicate content (as others respond to a duplicate claim), structures that make crucial content hard to find (by burying it under too much other content on the same level, or locating it somewhere unexpected), and confusing chains of claims that jump between unrelated arguments.
 All of these can make your discussion less engaging - both for you, and for other users who want to participate.

-As such, it’s important when moderating a discussion to be a little bit picky - to be proactive about looking for duplicates, to be willing to mark suggestions for review and explain problems you’ve spotted with suggestions to their authors, and to delete claims when problems are noticed later on down the line.
+As such, it’s important when moderating a discussion to be a little bit picky - to be proactive about looking for duplicates, to be willing to send back suggestions for review and explain problems you’ve spotted with suggestions to their authors, and to delete claims when problems are noticed later on down the line.

 Like other aspects of moderating a discussion, all of this is easier when there are other engaged users who know your discussion well - so it’s a good idea to invite people leaving good suggestions to become Writers, and to in turn promote good Writers to Editors.

 While all of this advice applies regardless of whether you’ve just started a blank discussion, or have been invited as an Admin to a discussion with 3000 claims, there are some additional things to keep in mind when joining a discussion already in full flight.